-FXHome CompositeLab Pro Review
+FXHome CompositeLab Pro full review

 We recently took a look at FXHome’s EffectsLab Pro, a tool for adding new visual elements like fireballs, rain, lens flare and lights to your digital video.
 We liked it a lot.
 Now we’re trying CompositeLab Pro, a sophisticated system sharing the same interface as its sibling.
 CompositeLab has many uses, but first and foremost it’s for green and blue-screen post-production.